 2. Stephen’s Vale Waterfall

 Situated halfway between Bath and the Mendip Hills, Greyfield Wood is a wonderful spot for a good day’s rambling.
-Offering 90 acres of natural woodland, ripe for exploration, ancient trees and downhill lead you to the majestic Stephen’s Vale where you’ll find a waterfall.
+Offering 90 acres of natural woodland, ripe for exploration, head downhill to the majestic Stephen’s Vale, where you’ll find a waterfall.
 There’s a map and information board at the woodland entrance, so you should find it easily.
 If you do get lost, just keep your ears peeled for the sound of water.
 The wooded valley is also home to diverse flora, birds and butterflies.

 Greyfield Wood Farm, Greyfield Wood, Bristol BS39 6YE

 You won’t be able to swim at all the waterfalls around Bristol.
 But Warleigh Weir is one of our favourite outdoor swimming spots.
-It might not be what you envision when you think waterfall, but this sun-trapped manmade waterfall is just lovely for dipping your toes over and cooling off in the summertime.
-Plenty of green space makes it ideal for some after swimming walks too.
+It might not be what you envision when you think waterfall, but this sun-trapped manmade waterfall is just lovely for dipping your toes in and cooling off in the summertime.
+Plenty of green space makes it ideal for some after-swimming walks too.

 Warleigh Weir, Ferry Ln, Claverton, Bath BA2 7BH